Frequently asked questions

 If I don’t have any capacity, I can usually recommend other trusted copywriters who can help.

-The brief is possibly the most important stage of any project.
+The brief is one of the most important stages of any project.
 Generally, I meet with clients on Teams or Zoom.
 However, if you live locally, I’m always happy to meet up (especially if you buy me a coffee 😉)

 For a fun take on this, take a look at my blog on what Mad Men teaches us about the copywriting brief.